 The higher the nitrate levels, the higher and more severe the consequences due to the stress on your fish and the favorable conditions for a serious algae outbreak.

 Nitrate levels around 5 ppm or less are found in nature which provides an almost nitrate free environment (although a Nitrate level of around 15 ppm is usually best for planted freshwater aquariums).

-I will also add that although nitrates are not dangerous in the short term unlike ammonia or nitrites; in established tanks I usually test this parameter more often as this is a good indicator of how well I am doing in my tank cleanings (if enough water is being changed and with the correct frequency, as well as to whether additional nitrate removing products or procedures need to be employed.
+I will also add that although nitrates are not dangerous in the short term unlike ammonia or nitrites; in established tanks I usually test this parameter more often as this is a good indicator of how well I am doing in my tank cleanings.
+Example; if enough water is being changed and with the correct frequency, as well as to whether additional nitrate removing products or procedures need to be employed.
 Tests of KH & GH are also useful in indicating an established tanks health.

 The nitrates would often exceed 200 ppm!
 These goldfish (although they appeared healthy), rarely lived more than 3-5 years as compared to the 12 + years of the goldfish I have kept for clients in pond and larger aquariums.